realcopacetic/script.copacetic.helper/README.md

 * __jurialmunkey__ for all the best-practice code examples from [plugin.video.themoviedb.helper](https://github.com/jurialmunkey/plugin.video.themoviedb.helper) and forum support.

 ### Changelog
+**1.0.11**
+- Reordered addon.xml back to how it was before 1.0.9 due to removal of script.copacetic.helper as a plugin source selectable for widgets.
+- Enhanced Slideshow_Monitor class so that it can now fetch fanarts from containers with plugin sources when they are available then use these fanarts in the custom background slideshow.
+In this way, you can use a custom path to populate a global custom fanart slideshow even without any content in your local library

 **1.0.10**
 - read_fanart() method added in 1.0.10 now triggers on services monitor initialise rather than the first time that the SlideShow monitor is run so it should display backgrounds slightly quicker